 Here’s an example of using an aerobic step as a tool (prop) for HiiT training in Strong and Sweaty Boot Camp:

-Try a workout that uses the step as a tool like this this routine, Plyo Hiit Two.
+And here’s a workout that uses the step as a tool for HiiT circuits:

-And try out something with classic choreographed step aerobics, too.
-I love Party Rockin’ Step 1 (this routine is advanced but really fun).
+Party Rockin’ Step 1 (this program is advanced but really fun).

-If you regularly do exercise videos then you know there are a LOT more options for you to choose from if you have a step.
+If you regularly do home workouts then you know there are a LOT more options for you to choose from if you have an exercise step.

-While discs, tubing, or dumbbells are used in a few fitness programs, you’ll find a step in hundreds of different videos.
+While discs, tubing, or bands are used in a few fitness programs, you’ll find a workout stepper in hundreds of different programs.

-Owning an exercise step will open up a ton of options for you when you go to buy a new exercise video.
+The fact is that owning an exercise step will open up a ton of new workout options for you.

 Ok, so I’ve convinced you to get a aerobic step.
 Now what?